4 Questions to Ask Before Buying Commercial Real Estate

 • What is the property's condition and potential maintenance or renovation costs?

-• What is the potential rental income and return on investment (ROI) for the property?
+• What is the property's potential rental income and return on investment (ROI)?

 • Have you thoroughly reviewed the lease agreements, including the terms, conditions, and potential risks?